bmatsuo/gutterd/README.md

 Installation
 -------------

-Use goinstall to install levyd
+Use goinstall to install gutterd

-    goinstall github.com/bmatsuo/levyd
+    goinstall github.com/bmatsuo/gutterd

 General Documentation
 ---------------------

-Use godoc to vew the documentation for levyd
+Use godoc to vew the documentation for gutterd

-    godoc github.com/bmatsuo/levyd
+    godoc github.com/bmatsuo/gutterd

 Or alternatively, use a godoc http server